WorkMan-work26/Glow-work/README.md

 changed total price entry time validation check with onSave validation.

+**|UPDATE 05-11-25**

+bug fixed -- when inserting new voucher detail initially it was checking voucher is already exist or not where i am not considering application file no. hence when single member if he add voucher data for another application file then generally it get data and display voucher is already exist. it was solved by checking based on application file no also in where condition.

-T_GlosVoucherDetail
+### T_GlosVoucherDetail
+**UPDATE 13-10-25**

-UPDATE 13-10-25 – added deleteByBranchIdFileNo() used in InserUpdateTables class.
+– added deleteByBranchIdFileNo() used in InserUpdateTables class.
+**UPDATE 14-10-25**

-UPDATE 14-10-25 – logs printed only if debug mode enabled.
+– logs printed only if debug mode enabled.

 ---